nathanbigaignon/django-dev-env/README.md

 Here's the few steps you need to follow to set the things up!

+*  Install  Docker and Docker Compose following the official documentation.

 *  Add your project folder in the root of this repository so the arborescence looks something like this:

         django_dev_env/